 It is amazing to me how much we value our money.
-We argue over it, fight for it, heck, wars are even started over it.
-We hoard and protect the little money we have because we don't understand how to create it.
+We argue over

 In this article I will break down the money creation process and show you how to use the process to your advantage.
 This is an Economics lesson you don't want to miss.